-Our Nominating and Corporate Governance Committee and Board believe that Ms. Mamuszka's over 20 years of experience in the life sciences industry, extensive experience with diagnostics and various leadership roles qualify her to serve as a member of our Board.
+Our Nominating and Corporate Governance Committee and Board believe that Dr. Rajkovic's extensive experience in the clinical application of genetic and genomic testing qualifies him to serve as a member of our Board

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH NAMED NOMINEE FOR PROPOSAL 1.